MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: MMTutorBench

 With the specified visual and question inputs, we design tutoring-centered tasks that specify how models should respond.
 Rather than providing complete solutions, the tasks are structured to guide learners step by step, thereby cultivating transferable problem-solving skills.
 Inspired by Pólya’s problem-solving methodology~\citep{polya}, which frames reasoning as a staged process, including understanding the problem, devising a plan, and carrying out the plan, our benchmark operationalizes each stage at the level of a key-step through three tasks:

-\begin{description}[left=0pt] \item[\texttt{[Insight Discovery]}] demonstrates the ``\textit{why}'': the core principle or observation needed to make progress.
-It aims to help the student understand the underlying concept rather than only memorizing a procedure. \item[\texttt{[Operation Formulation]}] clarifies the ``\textit{what}'': the specific mathematical operation or concept that should be applied based on the key insight. \item[\texttt{[Operation Execution]}] explains the ``\textit{how}'': \\ the concrete execution of the prescribed operation, showing the immediate next step in the calculation without revealing the entire solution. \end{description} At inference, the tutor model receives the contextualized visuals, the student’s question, and the task instructions, and completes the tasks sequentially (full prompt in Appendix~\ref{sec:prompts}).
+\begin{itemize}[leftmargin=*, nosep, labelsep=0.5em] \item \textbf{[Insight Discovery]} demonstrates the ``\textit{why}'': the core principle or observation needed to make progress.
+It aims to help the student understand the underlying concept rather than only memorizing a procedure.

+\item \textbf{[Operation Formulation]} clarifies the ``\textit{what}'': the specific mathematical operation or concept that should be applied based on the key insight.